Structure of a Contract¶

 This section provides a quick overview of the types of data present within a contract, with links to other sections where you can obtain more details.

-Vyper supports a version pragma to ensure that a contract is only compiled by the intended compiler version, or range of versions.
+The version pragma ensures that a contract is only compiled by the intended compiler version, or range of versions.
 Version strings use NPM style syntax.
+Starting from v0.4.0 and up, version strings will use PEP440 version specifiers.

-In the above example, the contract only compiles with Vyper versions
+In the above examples, the contract will only compile with Vyper versions

 State variables are values which are permanently stored in contract storage.
 They are declared outside of the body of any functions, and initially contain the default value for their type.